yarism/tv-series/README.md

 - Writing tests with RTL.
 - Offline indication for the end user.
 - Divide components into smaller components.
-- Hastily written CSS, use rems instead, more variables
+- Hastily written CSS, use rems instead, more variables.
+- Switch between night and day theme based on users settings.